realodix/urlhub/readme.md

-<h1 align="center">Plur</h1>
+<h1>Plur</h1>

 **Warning: Plur is still under development.**

-Plur is a free and open-source URL shortener web application.
+Plur is a free, open-source and easy-to-use but powerful URL shortener.
 It allows you to host your own URL shortener, and to brand your URLs.
 Plur is especially easy to use, and provides a modern, themable feel.

 ### Features
 * Written in PHP and powered by the Laravel 5.7.